jeffTheItGuy/chainmesh/docs/architecture/overview.md

 The gateway reloads blockchain network configurations every 15 seconds without restart.
 New networks are picked up; removed networks are drained gracefully.

 ### 4. Secure by Default
-- API keys are SHA-256 hashed with a visible prefix
+- API keys are bcrypt hashed with a visible prefix
 - Admin secret uses `subtle.ConstantTimeCompare`
 - RPC endpoint URLs are redacted in health responses (host only, path hidden)
+- SSRF protection blocks loopback, private, and link-local IPs from RPC configs
 - Session-only storage for dashboard credentials
+- Immutable audit logging for all admin actions

 ### 5. Multi-Network, Multi-Tenant
 Each tenant can be pinned to a specific network or fall back to the default (earliest enabled by `created_at`).
 Blocks are stored per-network via composite unique key `(number, network_id)`.